python-websockets/websockets/docs/topics/authentication.rst

 3. **Setting a cookie on the domain of the WebSocket URI.**

    Cookies are undoubtedly the most common and hardened mechanism for sending credentials from a web application to a server.
-In a HTTP application, credentials would be a session identifier or a serialized, signed session.
+In an HTTP application, credentials would be a session identifier or a serialized, signed session.

    Unfortunately, when the WebSocket server runs on a different domain from